Magneticraft-Team/Magneticraft/notes.md

 - add pumpjack
 - fix pipes collision box and add auto-import
 - add heat system and remove all 'symbolic heat values'
-- add gears for steam pump tiers (and add a fucking GUI)
+- add gears for steam engine tiers (and add a fucking GUI)
 - add gui to the steam boiler
 - change tank model and add auto-export
 - add conveyor belt end that drops stuff in chests
 - add wire coil durability and remove auto-connect (make lag)
 - update forge
+- add shipping crate/container
 - the rest of the things that i can't remember